seotaro/garmin-tips/README.md

 1. Backup the GPS data.
 2. Import the GPS data to database.
-3. Open QGIS and add PostgresSQL layer for the tracks or track_points table.
+3. Open QGIS and add PostgresSQL layer for the tracks, track_points table or waypoints table.

 **Note**: